 Have you ever wondered how a Tension envelope is made?
 Every envelope we make can make a difference.
 Whether it’s a billing statement or a direct mailpiece, we ensure each envelope is crafted with our unwavering commitment to quality, innovation and excellence.
 Watch our video on how an envelope is made at Tension Corporation.

-How Much Does a Typical Envelope Weigh?
+How Much Does an Envelope Weigh?

 What is Basis Weight and How is It Calculated?